ESIG - header certified

 Email: {Email}

-Learn more about the Remove Text tag feature
+Learn more about the Remove empty placeholder feature

-6. I want to insert user’s photos to email signatures.
+6. I want to insert user’s photos into email signatures.
 Is it possible?

 Yes, it is.
 CodeTwo Email Signatures 365 can insert users’ photos to your email signatures on the fly.

-To achieve this, first you need to upload users’ photos to Office 365 (Microsoft 365) and then place the {Photo} placeholder in your signature template.
+To achieve this, first you need to upload users’ photos to Microsoft 365 (Office 365) and then place the {Photo} placeholder in your signature template.
 The placeholder will be automatically replaced with a proper user photo.

-To easily and quickly upload users’ photos to Office 365, use our freeware application CodeTwo User Photos for Office 365.
+To easily and quickly upload users’ photos to Microsoft 365, use our freeware application CodeTwo User Photos for Office 365.

 7. Can I create animated email signatures?